• Skip to main content

 Instructions

-3. Pour the entire bottle of Bullseye Original BBQ Sauce in a pot.
+2. Pour the entire bottle of Bullseye Original BBQ Sauce in a pot.
 Next, add the whole jar of grape jelly to the pot as well.
 I did turn the BBQ sauce bottle upside down to make sure I got all the sauce!
+You can follow along in the video too.

 Equipment